 An advanced driving test should be phased in, to include hours of computer simulation, skid-pan experience, and practice based on a full appreciation of all the elements involved.

 No limits on motorways would bring at least one advantage: lane courtesy and an end to middle lane-blocking, which would free up at least a third of motorway capacity.

-Life is about infinite variables, so one-size-fits-all rules are a contradiction in terms.
-Far better to rewrite the rules, and let people act according to the needs of the moment.
+Life is about infinite variables.
+One-size-fits-all is a contradiction in terms.
+Far better to rewrite the rules, and let people act according to social context.

 Whether or not Chris Huhne tried to pass the buck, his saga reveals the contortions to which citizens can be driven to escape the tentacles of a system that values the letter of the law above the spirit.